BorjaEst/enn/README.md

     - Power scheduling
 - Weights close to 0 must be set to 0, so in the next construction are removed
 - Implement optimisers:

-    -Momentum, not well implemented on enn, review.
-This helps a lot when not using batch normalisation -Nesterov Accelerated Gradient, performs better than momentum -AdaGrad, good idea but not efficient on the last steps -RMSProp, improvement of AdaGrad
+    -Nesterov Accelerated Gradient, performs better than momentum -AdaGrad, good idea but not efficient on the last steps -RMSProp, improvement of AdaGrad